What is Mohs Surgery?

 Will I need more than one treatment?

 While the vast majority of patients will only need one treatment, others may need a second procedure.
-During your initial consultation, we can analyze your unique situation and make determinations on the likelihood of needing additional surgeries.
+We are happy to schedule a consultation with one of our Mohs surgeons, who can analyze your unique situation and make determinations on the likelihood of needing additional surgeries.

 Seek Superior Cancer Care